 An additional source of aid is provided by University Fellowships and other competitive fellowships and scholarships.
 The department recommends potential fellowship recipients to the Graduate School.
 Only a few such awards are available.
 The department also encourages students to apply for extramural fellowships and scholarships.
 Please see the Clinical Student Handbook for more information about the specific types of awards available.
 Additional information on financial assistance is available through the Office of Student Financial Services.
 The application for financial aid may require extensive processing and should be explored early, prior to official acceptance as a graduate student.

 To receive a doctoral degree from the clinical area, students must: 1) complete four academic years of graduate study, 2) complete a second year research project, 3) complete clinical practicum requirements, 4) defend a dissertation successfully, and 3) complete a one-year APA-accredited internship.

-Required department courses include two statistics courses and three core courses with at least one core course from each of three major content areas in psychology, specifically: Principles of Sensory and Behavioral Neuroscience, Fundamentals of Cognition, and Fundamentals of Social Psychology.
+Required department courses include two statistics courses and four core courses with at least one core course from each of four major content areas in psychology, specifically: Principles of Sensory and Behavioral Neuroscience, Fundamentals of Cognition, Fundamentals of Social Psychology, and Advanced Behavior Pathology.

 Please reference the Clinical Student Handbook for more detailed information about coursework in the clinical program.

 As a clinical science model program, a significant number of our graduates choose academic and research careers, for which a license to practice is not explicitly germane to their work.
-Nevertheless, of the 29 students graduating from the clinical program between 2006 and 2012, 22 had taken the licensing exam and all but one passed it successfully.
+Nevertheless, of the 35 students graduating from the clinical program between 2006 and 2012, 26 had taken the licensing exam and all passed it successfully.